dfinity/icp-cli-recipes/recipes/prebuilt/README.md

 2. Verifies file integrity using the provided SHA256 hash
 3. Injects template type metadata ("template:type" = "pre-built")
 4. Injects any custom metadata specified in the configuration
-5. Optionally optimizes the WASM file if `shrink` is enabled
-6. Optionally compresses the WASM file if `compress` is enabled

 ## Common Issues